The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 **Director's Belone**

 Inflicts four random players with the Role Call debuff and consumes the boss's Aethersucker buff.
 When this debuff expires, the player will die if they matched the role that was taken by Bloodrake, but will not have any effect if they are of the opposite role.
+This debuff can be passed to another player by standing on them, and players who pass a debuff cannot take another one.

 **Inversive Chlamys**